knyghtmare/Legend_of_Wesmere_Revised/LoW_revision_draft.md

 Sylphs make an appearance in S9x, detailing how they weave the threads of fate or whatever to manipulate events.
 This is shown in previous scenarios where the heroes make critical decisions.
 We'll turn the screen bluish/hazy and they will purposely sound more hesitant, as if they are being pushed toward a decision.

-## Scenarios:
+## Scenarios

 ### S1 - Oathsworn Kin

 Kalenz goes to reinforce Landar at Wesmere's border, where orcs have begun to attack the elves (Clan Moontusk).
 We learn about how Kalenz was sent from Lintanir earlier during the drake attacks and became fast friends with Landar.
 There should be a reference to their past, where Landar saved Kalenz's life (maybe from a drake?), hence the Oathsworn.
 We also get some of their views about the humans and the Ka'lian.
 This should be a fairly easy and quick scenario, Wesmere is much more powerful than the assaulting orcs.

 - Recruits: Archer, Fighter
 - Loyal Shamans are granted since they accompanied Kalenz here